Morel-Tech/square-connect-dart/README.md

 if (response.hasErrors) {
   // at least 1 error occured
   response.errors.forEach((error) => print(error.detail));
+} else {
+  // no errors occured, you can access your payload var object = response.object;
 }

-// no errors occured, you can access your payload var object = response.object;
 ```

 ### Pagination